North Idaho Rails to Trails E Bike Tour

 Packing List

-E-Bike: We are providing either Pedego Interceptor or Pedego Boomerang Bikes for your enjoyment.
+E-Bike: We are providing Pedego Interceptor Bikes for your enjoyment.
 We will assign you a bike based on your size and our availability.

 E-Bike Battery: We provide only one battery per day.
-Our guide carries a spare battery on the trail in case it’s needed, but you will need to pedal in order for your battery to last the day.
-In the evening we give you your battery and a charger in a small backpack to take to your room and charge.
-Most guests do not have any difficulties with the mileage each day provided they use the battery conservatively.
-If you desire a secondary battery, we have a limited amount of extra batteries available for an additional $125 on the 5-day tour.
+You will need to pedal in order for your battery to last the day.
+In the evening, we give you your battery and a charger in a small backpack to take to your room and charge.
+Most guests do not have any difficulties with the mileage each day, provided they use the battery conservatively.
+If you desire a secondary battery, we have a limited number of extra batteries available for an additional $125 on the 5-day tour.

 Recommended Bike Specific Clothing

-Remember that we ride 18-40 miles each day, which may be further than you are used to.
-This is why we recommend padded bike shorts and a few other things that may be new to you.
-As well, we recommend checking the weather prior to your trip departure and adjusting the below quantities accordingly based on current forecasts.
+Remember that we ride 14-42 miles each day, which may be further than you are used to.
+We recommend checking the weather before your trip departure and adjusting the quantities below accordingly based on current forecasts.

 -